 - Cultural awareness: This study tour is set in a developing nation where you will observe and participate in a cultural setting that is new to you.
 Engagement with local communities and the local eco-tourism industry will increase your capacity to appreciate the social and environmental challenges the indigenous people and western tourism operators face together.

-- Teamwork and communication: By working on a real-world project as part of a multi-disciplinary team (a range of engineering and science backgrounds) you will be exposed to team management and dynamics as experienced in the industry.
+- Teamwork and communication: By working on a real-world project you will be exposed to team management and dynamics as experienced in the industry.
 Additionally, by working with a team from different technical backgrounds and working with local communities you will practice communicating your ideas to both experts and lay audiences.

 - Project Management and Delivery: By working on a real-world project which forms part of a bigger development strategy you will strengthen your knowledge and skills in managing project work, managing stakeholder expectations and delivering a safe and ethical project.

-- Airfares: Flights will be arranged by the School, all students will travel from Melbourne to Fiji together but are able to extend their stay/vary return dates at no charge prior to ticketing of flights.
+- Airfares: Flights will be arranged for you.
+All students will travel from Melbourne to Fiji together, however, students are able to extend their stay/vary return dates at no charge prior to ticketing of flights.

 - Once flights are ticketed students who change return flights will be subject to the airline's changes policy and any associated charges are payable by the student.

 - Students extending their stay are responsible for making and paying for any arrangements that divert from the study tour itinerary.

 - Transfers: Students are responsible for getting to and from Melbourne Airport.
 All other transfers including travel to and from the Yasawa Islands and airport transfers in Fiji are included in the study tour cost.

 - Accommodation: All accommodation in Fiji during your study tour is included in the study tour cost.
 Students will stay in shared accommodation in Nadi, and the Barefoot Resorts